Fauna Heidiland

 Description

-At the beginning of the 20th century, the bearded vulture was eradicated in the Alpine region when the last bearded vulture was shot in Switzerland 120 years ago.
+At the beginning of the 20th century, the bearded vulture was exterminated in the Alpine region when the last bearded vulture was shot in Switzerland 120 years ago.
 Now he is to settle again in the Northern Alps.

-Why Calfeisental?
+Why in the Calfeisental?

-Between 2010 and 2017, a total of 12 bearded vultures were released into the Calfeisental.
+Between 2010 and 2017, a total of 12 bearded vultures were released into the wild in the Calfeisental.
 Since they are equipped with small transmitters, the path of the animals can be traced.
 In the first years of life, bearded vultures fly (far) away from their place of birth or release.
 As adults, they like to come back, especially when food is scarce elsewhere.

-Features of the Bearded Vulture:
+Characteristics of the Bearded Vulture:

-How to spot a bearded vulture:
+Here's how to spot a bearded vulture:

 The children's book "De Sardona macht es Fäscht" is about the bearded vulture Sardona and explains the formation of the Alps in a vivid and child-friendly way.